ohata-toast/CDN/en/console-guide.md

 |45002|

 - **Original Path**
-  Set the lower paths of an original file.
+  Set the a sub-path of an original file.
 Content may be requested without the original path.

 > **[Example] When the original path is set with /files/images**
 >